 THE BIG DAY

 The runners of the second, third and fourth legs will have to position themselves in the relay transition area corresponding to their relay number.
 Each relay transition area is indicated by numbered pallets.
 Your relay number is shown on the bib.
-The relay transition areas list (and the public transport to get there) is inside “regulation”.
-The leg switch process will be communicated later on Race Day Info.
+The leg switch process will be communicated later on.